 Iron Poisoning

-- Toxicity depends on the amount of elemental iron ingested, although tolerable and lethal concentrations are not firmly established.
+- Iron toxicity depends on the amount of elemental iron ingested, although tolerable and lethal concentrations can vary between people.

-- Can be divided into unintentional (younger children) and intentional (adolescents)
+- Iron ingestions can be divided into unintentional exposures (generally in younger children) and intentional exposures (more common in adolescents).

 - Many factors contribute to the incidence of iron ingestion:

-- High-iron preparations such as prenatal vitamins are readily available (prenatal vitamins contain the highest amount of iron per tablet).
+- Prenatal vitamins contain the highest amount of elemental iron per tablet—up to 100 mg.

-- Caregivers often fail to appreciate the danger of overdose from vitamins and pure iron preparations.
+- Caregivers often fail to appreciate the danger of overdose from vitamins with iron and pure iron preparations.

-- Birth of a sibling, including up to 1 year after (increased availability of prenatal vitamins)
+- Birth of a sibling: up to 1 year after birth, due to increased availability of prenatal vitamins

-- Among unintentional ingestion, almost all serious mortality and morbidity is in children <5 years of age (ingestion of adult iron formulations).
+- Age: Among unintentional ingestion, almost all serious mortality and morbidity are in children <5 years of age with ingestion of adult iron formulations.

-- Parental education: Keep all medications and vitamins out of reach in child-resistant packaging.
+- Parental education: Keep all medications and vitamins away and out of reach, in child-resistant packaging.

 - In 1997, federal regulations required unit-dose packaging (blister packs) for all iron preparations with >30 mg of elemental iron per dose.

-- The United States Food and Drug Administration (FDA) removed regulations in 2003, although many manufacturers voluntarily continue this type of packaging.
+- The U.S. Food and Drug Administration (FDA) removed regulations in 2003, although many manufacturers voluntarily continue this type of packaging.

-- There are five classic stages of iron poisoning:
+- There are five stages of iron poisoning:

 - Stage I (GI phase)